schrolemons/PPT-template/README.md

-This is a skill for my reuseable PPT.
+This is a skill for my reusable PPT.